ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 Normalization says that a call to `eval` on any term constructed in `AE` will terminate.
 Again, a pretty bold statement.
 Can we prove it?
 The elements of a Haskell `data` type specifically and algebraic types generally have are `well-ordered`.
 In mathematics, well-ordered means that every subset of a set has a least element.
 Getting from well-ordered to guaranteed termination takes a bit of work, but the gist is that components of a constructor are smaller than the constructor itself.
 Each recursive call on the parts of a term is made on a smaller term.
 Consider `eval (Plus t1 t2)` where `t1` and `t2` can be viewed as smaller than `(Plus t1 t2)`.
 Because every set of `AE` terms has a least element, pulling a term apart into its pieces will eventually get to that least element.

 The least elements of `AE` are those constructed by `(Num n)`.
-When the interpreter reaches the least element, it cannot go further and terminates.
+When the evaluator reaches the least element, it cannot go further and terminates.
 Every call to `eval` gets closer to the least element.
 Note that those those least elements are what we defined as values.
 This is not a coincidence.
 Not only does `AE` terminate, it always terminates with a value.
-Said in terms we all understand, the `AE` interpreter never crashes for any element of `AE`.
+Said in terms we all understand, the `AE` evaluator never crashes for any element of `AE`.

 ## All Together Now